Kilauea Iki Trail

 Crater Rim Trail

-There are a couple of overlooks here with rail guards to look down at the crater below.
-You will see a faint line in the middle of the crater which is the trail path on which you will be walking once you reach down.
-If you see closely you will see people walking on that path.
+You will see a faint line in the middle of the crater, which is the trail path on which you will be walking once you reach down.
+If you look closely, you will see people walking on that path.
 They look really small from up here.

 The Crater Rim trail towards the end descends down into the crater.
-There are some steps here and some uneven grades but nothing too difficult.
+There are some steps here and some uneven grades, but nothing too difficult.

-Walking inside the Kilauea Iki Crater – Second part of Kilauea Iki Trail loop
+Walking inside the Kilauea Iki Crater

 You will see huge broken lava rocks and uneven surfaces around you.
 It is surreal to think that this was a molten lava lake less than 75 years ago.

 The walk across the crater floor is around a mile.
-If it’s a sunny day this is where you might need water as there is no shade on this path.
+If it’s a sunny day, this is where you might need water as there is no shade on this path.

 Puupuai is a giant cinder cone that you can see on one side of the crater.
-Once you reach the other end of the crater You will find the path to go up the crater.
+Once you reach the other end of the crater, you will find the path to go up the crater.

 You will see the Ohia native tree growing in the lava rocks.
 The tree has some showy red flowers that look so pretty against the black lava rocks landscape.

-Climb up through a lush rainforest – Third part of Kilauea Iki trail
+Climb up through a lush rainforest

-If you did this hike counterclockwise, the way back up from the crater passes through a lush rainforest.
-It is shaded and cool and the elevation here doesn’t feel that bad.
-We were easily able to climb back up admiring the various trees and tropical plants.
+It is shaded and cool, and the elevation here doesn’t feel that bad.
+We were easily able to climb back up, admiring the various trees and tropical plants.

-There are a few clearings here to glance at the crater that you just walked presenting a different angle for photos.
-As we were walking through the rainforest, the fog started to set in and the crater views were not that clear.
+There are a few clearings here to glance at the crater that you just walked, presenting a different angle for photos.
+As we were walking through the rainforest, the fog started to set in, and the crater views were not that clear.

-Visit the Nahuku Thurston Lava Tube – Optional fourth part of Kilauea Iki trail
+Visit the Nahuku Thurston Lava Tube

-Once you reach the top of Crater Rim drive you will see the Thurston lava tube right across the street from the parking lot.
-I highly recommend you make time to visit this 500-year-old lava tube as it is huge and amazing.
+I highly recommend you make time to visit this 500-year-old lava tube, as it is huge and amazing.
 It is one of the biggest lava caves I have seen to date.

-The total walk inside the lava cave is around less than half a mile and easily doable by all.
+The total walk inside the lava cave is less than half a mile and easily doable by all.
 There are no steps in the lava tube.
 The cooler temperature inside the lava tube feels great after the climb back up from the crater.

 The lava tube has lights inside during the day from 8 AM to 8 PM.
 There might still be some dark corners for which you might need a headlamp or phone light.
-There might be some low ceilings for which you might need to watch your head.
-There also might be some water puddles on the floor of the cave.

-Most visitors do a day trip to Volcanoes Park from Kona as that is where the best resorts of Big Island are.
-But Hilo is closer and there are options to stay close to the Volcanoes National Park as well.
+Most visitors make a day trip to Volcanoes Park from Kona, as that is where the best Hawaii resorts are.

 Stay in Kona-Waikoloa